Part II of Adventures on the Anti-Love Boat in Halong Bay

 “This is probably a body double!”
 I whispered to Victor.
 “The real wife is swimming with the fishes!
 Investigation continues!”

-Victor scooted away from me on the bench, as if he didn’t know who I was.
+Victor scooted away from me on the bench as if he didn’t know who I was.
 Paul Rudd wasn’t the only one getting aggressive silent treatment on this boat.

 After exploring the cave and the beach, we clumsily got into the double-person kayak and tried to push off the shore.
 Neither of us ever having kayaked before, we had no idea what we were doing.
 Victor sat in front and very aggressively slapped his paddle against the water, trying to get us moving.
 Every time his paddle broke the surface, all the water flew directly into my face.
 I was trying to match his rowing with my paddle while continuously dodging water splashing into my eyes.
 Paul Rudd and his fake wife smoothly sailed by us, their backs straight, rowing perfectly matched, not a sprinkle of water escaping their paddles.
 Their kayak quickly disappeared behind the curve of the island.

 After the initial kayaking learning curve, we actually didn’t do that badly.
-We managed to row our way around a large island, got around a tricky buoy which kept trying to get in our way, and didn’t even flip the kayak over.
+We managed to row our way around a large island, got around a tricky buoy that kept trying to get in our way, and didn’t even flip the kayak over.
 In the end, we had fun and lived to tell the story.

 The evening meal, back on the Dragon Pearl, was served in the dining cabin.
 We were the last ones in the dining cabin as we couldn’t pull ourselves away from the deck, watching the sun set behind the islands.
 By the time we went in, the only table with available seats was the one Paul Rudd and his wife were sitting at.
 I could almost hear Victor groan under his breath.
 He was not looking forward to “The Dinner Murder Mystery” shenanigans I was undoubtedly thinking up.
-Honestly, but this point, I felt like the investigation has already run its course and not much more fun could possibly be had with Antman lookalike and the body double of his deceased wife.
+Honestly, by this point, I felt like the investigation has already run its course and not much more fun could possibly be had with Antman's lookalike and the body double of his deceased wife.
 I wanted to sit at dinner with the English couple, so I could swap war stories with the robe-wearing husband on how else he drives his wife crazy.

-Meanwhile, our guide was doing his best to entertain all the guest on the cruise.
+Meanwhile, our guide was doing his best to entertain all the guests on the cruise.
 He pompously presented the entire crew, from captain to busboys, paraded around various sculptures the cook made out of coconuts and leaves, and even sang Vietnamese songs, while accompanying himself on a two-string guitar.
 Suddenly, the lights in the main cabin turned off.

 “We have a special occasion on our boat!” the guide announced giddily.

 My heart dropped.
 When I was filling out the form to purchase the cruise, one of the fields asked if we were celebrating a special occasion.
 With the cruise being only a few days before Victor’s birthday, I went ahead and typed that in.
-Thinking only of possible freebies or upgrades, I failed to consider how much Victor hates public birthday announcements and uncomfortable “Happy Birthday to You” preformed in a public setting by strangers.
+Thinking only of possible freebies or upgrades, I failed to consider how much Victor hates public birthday announcements and uncomfortable “Happy Birthday to You” performed in a public setting by strangers.
 The captain of the ship appeared, carrying a large cake with candles in it.

 Victor was clearly in a panic.